 B. Development Action Plan (DAP) / Memorandum of Understanding (MoU)

-NABARD had introduced a mechanism of DAP/MoU aiming at institution-specific measures in 1994-95 in order to strengthen Short Term and Long Term Structures of co-operative credit institutions as viable units on a sustainable basis.
+NABARD had introduced a mechanism of DAP/MoU aiming at institution-specific measures in 1994-95 in order to strengthen Short Term, Long Term Structures of co-operative credit and RRBs as viable units on a sustainable basis.

 In the year 2014-15, new guidelines were issued to all StCBs to reintroduce the preparation of a time-bound and monitorable DAP by all Cooperative Banks for a period of 2 years i.e. 2015-16 and 2016-17.
-This was also to enable all Cooperative Banks to attain and sustain Capital to Risk Asset Ratio (CRAR) of 7% and 9% by 31 March, 2015 and 31 March, 2017 respectively, as stipulated by the Reserve Bank of India.
+This was also to enable all Cooperative Banks to attain and sustain Capital to Risk Asset Ratio (CRAR) of 7% and 9% by 31 March, 2015 and 31 March 2017 respectively, as stipulated by the RBI.

 a.
 Legal and institutional reforms